Subdivision Directional Fields: Subdivision Vector Fields

-Following the reasoning of Section~\ref{subsec:subdivision-exterior-calculus}, we can restrict $M_\Gamma$ from a fine mesh back to a coarse mesh as follows:
+Following the reasoning of Section~\ref{subsec:subdivision-exterior-calculus}, we restrict $M_\Gamma$ from a fine mesh back to a coarse mesh as follows:

-By this process of mass-matrix restriction, we can process fine-level PCVFs, which are spanned by the low-dimensional subdivided coarse-level PCVFs, directly on the coarse mesh.
-In analogy to SEC, we denote this technique as \emph{Subdivision Element Method} (\textbf{SEM}).
+By this process of mass-matrix restriction, we process fine-level PCVFs that are spanned by the low-dimensional subdivided coarse-level PCVFs, directly on the coarse mesh.
+In analogy to SEC, we denote this technique as \emph{Subdivision Halfedge-form Method} (\textbf{SHM}).

-By the commutation relations, the subdivided SEM curl of a field is equal to the fine curl, and when a field is SEM-exact on the coarse mesh, then it is also FEM-exact on the fine mesh, where the fine function is the subdivision of the coarse one.
-Nevertheless, the SEM divergence behaves differently from the fine FEM divergence, as:
+By the commutation relations, the subdivided SHM curl of a field is equal to the fine curl, and when a field is SHM-exact on the coarse mesh, then it is also FEM-exact on the fine mesh, where the fine function is the subdivision of the coarse one.
+Nevertheless, the SHM divergence behaves differently from the fine FEM divergence, as:

-Note that we use $\mathbb{D}_\Gamma$ to denote the SEM divergence operator in line with other notation.
-In words, the divergence of a subdivided field is equal to the divergence of the resulting coarse field only through the restriction $\left(\mathbb{S}^l_\mathcal{V}\right)^T$ (alternatively, testing with the coarse trial function).
+Note that we use $\mathbb{D}_\Gamma$ to denote the SHM divergence operator in line with other notation.
+In words, the divergence of a subdivided field is equal to the divergence of the resulting coarse field only through the restriction $\left(\mathbb{S}^l_\mathcal{V}\right)^T$.
 That essentially means that the divergence of the fine field might have ``high frequency'' components in $\kerM\left(\mathbb{S}^l_\mathcal{V}\right)^T$ (see Figure~\ref{fig:hodge-decomposition}).
-This is an analogous phenomenon to the divergence pollution of SEC explained in Eq.~\ref{eqn:sec-div-kernel}.
-Note that the structure of SEM is intact nonetheless: SEM-exact fields are SEM curl-free, and SEM-coexact fields are SEM-divergence free.
+This is an analogous phenomenon to the divergence pollution of SEC (Section~\ref{subsec:subdivision-exterior-calculus}).
+Note that the structure of SHM is preserved notwithstanding: SHM-exact fields are SHM curl-free, and SHM-coexact fields are SHM-divergence free.

 The restricted mass matrices $\mathbb{M}$ are not diagonal anymore due to the two-ring support of any $\mathbb{S}$.
 Additionally, some operators are defined with inverse mass matrices, which are dense and non-local.
-In practice, we almost never need to compute the exact inverse, and we show how circumvent this problem in the relevant applications.
+In practice, we almost never need to compute the exact inverse, and we show how to circumvent this problem in the relevant applications.

 \paragraph{Hodge decomposition}